In this Article

 Kids who are yelled at or spanked by their parents, don’t forget that they were beaten by their parents for no important reason.
 This leads to them using similar methods on their children and feeling detached, or even disdain towards their parents.

 10. It Simply Does Not Work

-Alternative Discipline Strategies to Hitting
+Alternative Discipline Strategies That You Can Try

 - Remember that every discipline strategy should leave your child better off than he was before.
 This works for children of all ages, right from toddlers to teens with anger management issues.